ericwooley/action-wait-for-check/README.md

 # GitHub Action: One action at a time

-A GitHub Action that allows you to wait for another GitHub check to complete.
+A GitHub Action that allows you to wait for another GitHub action to complete.
 This is useful if you want to run one Workflow after another one finishes.

 ## Example Usage